Delayed Auditory Feedback (DAF)

 DAF has two effects:

-If you do the former without the latter, talking fast without doing speech therapy, then over time you may develop adaptation or a device’s effectiveness “wearing off.”
+If you do the former without the latter, talking fast without doing speech therapy, then over time you may develop adaptation or a device’s effectiveness “wears off.”

 But if you use both effects to slow down and use fluency shaping techniques then over time you should develop carryover fluency.
 Your speech should improve and you’ll need the device less and less.